nicklockwood/BaseModel/README.md

     + (instancetype)instanceWithObject:(NSDictionary *)dict;
     - (instancetype)initWithObject:(NSDictionary *)dict;

 Creates an instance of the class and initialises it using the supplied object.
-This is useful when loading a model from an embedded Plist file in the application bundle, or creating model objects from JSON data returned by a web service.
+This is useful when loading a model from an embedded property list file in the application bundle, or creating model objects from JSON data returned by a web service.
 This method requires that an appropriate setter method is defined on your class, where the setter name is of the form `setWith[ClassName]:`.
 For example, to initialise the model using an NSDictionary, your BaseModel subclass must have a method called `setWithDictionary:`.
 This method will attempt to initialise the class from `resourceFile` (if that file exists) prior to calling `setWith[ClassName]:`, so if your resourceFile contains a serialised object, this method will be called twice (with different input).

     + (NSArray *)instancesWithArray:(NSArray *)array;

-This is similar to `instanceWithArray:` but instead of initialising the object with an array, it iterates over each item in the array and creates an instance from each object by calling `instanceWithArray:` or `instanceWithDictionary:`, depending on the object type.
-The resultant objects are then returned as a new array.
-It is expected that the  objects in the array will be either NSDictionary or NSArray instances.
-Any other object type will be returned unmodified.
+This is similar to calling `instanceWithObject:` with an array parameter, but instead of initialising the object with an array, it iterates over each item in the array and creates an instance from each object by calling `instanceWithObject:` for each array element.
+The resultant BaseModel instances are then returned as a new array.

     + (instancetype)instanceWithCoder:(NSCoder *)decoder;
     - (instancetype)initWithCoder:(NSCoder *)decoder;